 To learn more about required disclosures in Wisconsin, click here.

 Wisconsin Landlord Tenant Laws

-- Security Deposits – Wisconsin law does not impose a standard limit on security deposits charged by landlords.
-It does require that landlords return these deposits after a lease concludes but does not establish a timeframe for doing so.
+- Security Deposits – Wisconsin law does not have a maximum cap on security deposits.
+It does require that landlords return any deposit within 21 days after a lease ends.

 To learn more about landlord tenant laws in Wisconsin, click here.